digital-craftsman-de/cqs-routing/docs/routing.md

 The end result is the combination, meaning `UserIdValidator` and `CourseIdValidator`.

-When the same class is used in the default and in the route, then the parameters of the route have priority and will be taken.
+When the same class is used in the default and in the route, then the parameters of the route have priority and will be used.

 ```php
 return static function (CqrsConfig $cqrsConfig) {